 Prices quoted on this site do not include VAT.
 No payment is taken upon placing your order.
 When your images are ready for delivery, you will be issued with an invoice by email.
 The invoice can be paid online using PayPal (a PayPal account is not required) with a debit or credit card.
 Digital files are delivered through a download link sent to you by email.

 Our standard turnaround time is four weeks.
 All reproductions are subject to copyright and condition restrictions.

-To use this service please complete the photography order form with full details of your request.
+To use this service please complete the online photography order form with full details of your request.